 Over the past 10+ years, UConn has made major investments in leak detection and repair in order to reduce water losses from our transmission and distribution systems.
 Also, extensive outreach continues to be done to inform our students, staff, and off-campus customers of the importance of water conservation.
-During much of that time the result of these investments and efforts had been a yearto-year reduction in water use, or at least sustained levels of water use, despite the fact that the service population was growing little-by-little.
+The result of these investments and efforts had been a year-to-year reduction in water use in most years, or at least sustained levels of water use, despite the fact that the service population was growing little-by-little.